-While it is never enjoyable to write a check to Uncle Sam, it is particularly painful for small business owners when you consider the blood, sweat, and tears that go into earning each and every dollar.
-However, by paying your taxes you may be eligible to benefit from certain privileges that the government offers small business owners like grants and tax subsidies.
+While it is never enjoyable to write a check to Uncle Sam, it is particularly painful for small business owners when you consider the blood, sweat and tears that go into earning each and every dollar.
+However, by paying your taxes you may be eligible to benefit from certain privileges that the government offers, including certain grants and tax subsidies.